angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 If you configure an app-wide provider in the `@NgModule()` of `AppModule`, it overrides one configured for `root` in the `@Injectable()` metadata.
-You can do this to configure a non-default provider of a service that is shared with multiple apps.
+You can do this to configure a non-default provider of a service that is shared with multiple applications.

 Here is an example of the case where the component router configuration includes